tikv/community/GOVERNANCE.md

 - Active contributor: Contributed 8 PRs and above to TiKV within one year and received recognition from 2 incumbent Reviewers
 - Contributor: Merged at least 1 PR in any Repo under [TiKV](https://github.com/tikv)

-Organizer Committee: The project organization committee is responsible for the implementation, export, and promotion of technical content.
-The members include the user group leaders of each region and the person in charge of community activities.
+Organizer Committee:  The Organizer Committee consists of organizers in charge of event or activity operations; in charge of the execution of PMC’s strategies and decisions.
+Specifically, the members are the leaders of user groups or community event organizers across regions

 ## Developer Group Structure